 Your Social profiles

-The ideal CV should be no longer than two pages of A4, there space is a valuable commodity and there simply won’t be enough room for you to transcribe all of your achievements.
+The ideal CV should be no longer than two pages of A4, space is a valuable commodity and there simply might not be enough room for you to transcribe all of your achievements.
 That’s why it’s important to add a link to your LinkedIn profile, or any other social profile, as it is through this resource that recruiters can discover additional information that might help further your case for the role.
 Your professional online profile should act as an extension to your CV, something that tells employers more about your employment history, your key successes and provides a little insight into your character.
-Even better if you can persuade a few people to write endorsements for you.
-Just remember to keep your profile regularly updated.
+You can enhance your profile by persuading a few people to write endorsements for you.